antonialoytorrens/TF101-linux-images/README.md

 Use the latest 9.2.1 firmware available, so upgrade if you need it: https://www.asus.com/us/supportonly/Eee%20Pad%20Transformer%20TF101/HelpDesk_BIOS/<br/>
 If the upper link does not work, try this one: https://web.archive.org/web/20211008161750/https://www.asus.com/us/supportonly/Eee%20Pad%20Transformer%20TF101/HelpDesk_BIOS/.

+* *Note*: It should not be a problem if you are using a lower firmware version, since U-Boot is even lower-level than firmware-related versions.

 You must know which [SBK version](https://forum.xda-developers.com/t/how-to-find-my-sbk-version.1643002/) your tablet has.
 For the asus-tf101, there are two versions only: sbkv1 and sbkv2.

 However there is a caveat: two proprietary tools are needed, Wheelie (although source code is available on [GitHub](https://github.com/AndroidRoot/wheelie), some key features are missing) and Nvflash (proprietary Nvidia flash tool).